sonvt1710/javascript-basics/js-mcq.md

 **Answer: B) `"https://api.example.com"`, `true`**

 **Explanation:** `Proxy` wraps the target and intercepts operations.
 The `set` trap fires when attempting to write a property — here it throws.
 The `get` trap is not defined, so reads pass through to the target normally.
-This implements read-only objects without modifying the original. `e.message.includes('read-only')` â†’ `true`.
+This implements read-only objects without modifying the original. `e.message.includes('read-only')` → `true`.

 </details>